Shanghai SH760: SH760B

 Development on a SH760A replacement, the SH760B, was complete by 1980, but the car and its new engine were not available until 1988, after passing evaluation tests in 1987.
 The SH760B was powered by the Jinfeng 682Q, a new enlarged 2.3 liter version of the 680Q producing 100 horsepower.
 The model is sold with the SH760A.

-Two versions were available; one was basically the SH760A but with a black plastic grille while the other featured trim, bumpers, taillights (somewhat modified), steering wheel, mirrors, wheels, and some interior trim pieces straight from the Volkswagen Santana, even though this was in direct contradiction to Shanghai's contract with Volkswagen.
+Two versions were available; one was basically the SH760A but with a black plastic grille, while the other version featured trim, bumpers, taillights (somewhat modified), steering wheel, mirrors, wheels, and some interior trim pieces straight from the Volkswagen Santana, even though this was in direct contradiction to Shanghai's contract with Volkswagen.
 The SH760B was produced until 1989 alongside the SH760A.

 SH760C/D

-The SH760 is the prototype of a two-door pickup and the SH760D is a prototype of a four-door pickup.